Weather Updates

 A successful mediation relies upon the desire and willingness of each party to reach resolution.

-In accordance with Rule 2.23.9, should either party refuse mediation, or in the event that mediation fails, the matter would be deemed civil and no longer a matter for the VCA.
+In accordance with Rule 2.23.9, should either party refuse mediation, or in the event that mediation fails, the matter would be deemed civil and no longer a matter for Dogs Victoria.

 Where a complaint fee has been paid, this shall be refunded for cases referred to mediation.